ashutoshpatel2210/CarND-Behavioral-Cloning-P3/README.md

 ## Details About Files In This Directory

+### `model.py`
+model.py is the python script used to create and train model.
+This model is based on Nvidia behavioral cloning model.

 ### `drive.py`

 Usage of `drive.py` requires you have saved the trained model as an h5 file, i.e. `model.h5`.
 See the [Keras documentation](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model) for how to create this file using the following command: